absolunet/pleaz/documentation/project-setup/platform/php/magento2.md

 ### Step 1.
 Build a structure

-* Build a structure into the directory `config/pleaz/macos` used for configuration into your root directory of your project
+* Create the following configuration files and directories inside the root directory of your project.

 ```bash
 mkdir -p config/pleaz/macos/services/nginx/includes